vekio/apps/README.md

-# scripts
+# apps
-some useful scripts
+scripts to install and config some of my favorites linux apps